Young Urban Forest Leaders

 Young woman measuring girth of a tree trunk with measuring tape

 To ensure the health and safety of program participants, we moved the program entirely online.
-With tremendous interest for the remote program, we increased the size of the cohort from 12 to 19 Young Urban Forest Leaders (YUFL).
+With tremendous interest for the remote program, we increased the size of the cohort from 12 to 19 Young Urban Forest Leaders (YUFLs).

 The YUFLs worked within their own communities across the city to spark awareness and engage neighbours to grow and care for the urban forest.
 Each YUFL applied the skills they learned in the program to assess local tree canopy composition and tree health.
 This assessment helped to identify priorities for tree planting and stewardship.